Responsible recycling of your refrigerator

 Why are refrigerators hazardous?

-- Modern refrigerators still need to be handled with care because they contain greenhouse gases
+Modern refrigerators also need to be handled with care because they contain greenhouse gases as well as hazardous components, such as mercury, oil and polychlorinated biphenyls (PCBs).

 Talk to Ward about refrigerator recycling